The matcha tea latte: This is one GP-inspired trend I’m willing to get behind.

 Although matcha does contain caffeine, it doesn’t impact the body the same way that the caffeine in coffee does.
 According to Brendan Brazier, creator of Vega, the caffeine in matcha is released slowly over a period of hours.
 It won’t cause jitters, it won’t mess with your blood sugar, and it won’t put stress on the adrenal glands like a serious espresso habit would.
 The L-theanine present in matcha may even improve memory and concentration—how’s that for a 3PM-slump buster?

 Much of the recent buzz surrounding matcha concerns its scientifically-proven ability to support weight loss goals by interacting with leptin (a hormone that regulates fat storage and appetite, hence its nickname, the “hunger hormone”) and inhibiting abdominal absorption of lipids (fats).
-In a 2005 study in the American Journal of Clinical Nutrition, participants who drank catechin-rich green tea (like matcha) dropped nearly double the weight as participants who didn’t consume the tea.
+Studies have shown that participants who drank catechin-rich green tea (like matcha) burned more fat compared to participants who didn’t consume the tea.

 Some celebrity nutritionists, like Cyntha Pasquella, have witnessed promising results after including matcha in their clients’ fitness plans.
 Pasquella suggests swapping your coffee for matcha and enjoying between 1-3 cups a day—just not right before bedtime.
 Of course, matcha tea alone cannot work miracles.
 When combined with a lifestyle built on healthy habits, however, it may provide a helpful boost.

 If all of that weren’t enough, matcha is a source of calcium, vitamins A and C, iron, protein, and calcium.
 Matcha may help reduce levels of LDL (bad cholesterol) and balance levels of HDL (good cholesterol).
 Finally, the chlorophyll in matcha helps detoxify the body by chelating heavy metals from the system.